lgiese/lgiese.boat.io/boat.md

 </div>

 <h3>Testing results</h3>
-<p> The boat was floating much smoother on the water surface due to a small immersion depth.
+<p> The boat was floating much smoother on the water surface due to a small immersion depth and two contact points instead of one.
 Nevertheless it was too small for our project, so we take the next step: a bigger catamaran.</p>

 <h2>The Second Catamaran-like Prototype</h2>

 <p>The first floating platform (Fig. 5) is meant to be a bigger, robust version of the first catamaran prototype.
-The propulation differs, as the rudder is placed behind the propellers instead of in the water (Fig. 6).
+The propulsion differs, as the rudder is placed behind the propellers instead of in the water (Fig. 6).
 The mounting of the motors is printed by a 3D printer.
 The model is designed by us.
 As the platform is much bigger and havier, we mounted two motors.</p>
 <p>From the DIY market and from the internet we bought:</p>

 <p><li>many screws, nuts and washers in different sizes</li>